cse110-sp24-group7/warmup-exercise/docs/gradient-widget-docs.md

 ## Role of Gradient Widget

-Visuals for sentiment tracker
+Create a gradient inside the widget to provide visual feedback to the sentiment tracker.

-## Intended Purpose
+## Intended Purpose: User Story

-The first page of the sentiment tracker.
-Hover over the colors, and a corresponding sentiment rating will appear in the form of an emoji.
-Once clicked, it will take the user to another page (Not implemented yet).
+As a user, I would like to hover over the colors and see a corresponding sentiment rating appearing in the form of an emoji.
+When I click this, I would like it to take me to another page where I can view more about the sentiment I chose.

 Initially intended to be a semicircle gradient visual, however progress stalled and the semicircle implementation converted into a bar gradient visual.
-Two different incomplete semicircle visuals can be found in [semicircle-progress](semicircle-progress).
+Two different incomplete semicircle visuals can be found in previous versions.

 ## Implementation/Syntax Approaches?